lfgberg/lfgberg.org/content/posts/security/deloitte24.md

 The brief had a rapid turnaround time with little time to practice, and a strict 8-minute time limit excluding questions.
 I provided a timeline of the attack and focused on our immediate actions taken during the wargame.
 My teammates detailed the technical and policy changes we recommended, and the financial/operational/reputational impacts of the attack.

 Overall I enjoyed the Cyber Threat Competition and found it to be a fun counterpart to the more technical competitions like CCDC/CPTC.
-My teammates and tabe judge were wonderful to work with and I learned more about the nontechnical aspects of the incident response cycle.
+My teammates and table judge were wonderful to work with and I learned more about the nontechnical aspects of the incident response cycle.